 But I have learned to be choosy, even if some of the things I choose take a lot of time.
 For instance in the years that I have not been in school (can you say life long learner?)
 I have spent some significant time playing with gingerbread.
 I don’t make complicated houses, I am not that talented.
 But I have taken great delight in making large amounts of gingerbread dough and hosting gingerbread house workshops at church, especially for the youth.

 There is so much pressure on us today to hurry, to fast food, to self check out and online buying with as little human contact as possible, all in the name of efficiency, or expedience.
-What if buying, signing and sending (or giving) Christmas cards to people you care about and appreciate is a simple act of rebellion against the impersonal bent that characterizes life in December 2019?
+What if buying, signing and sending (or giving) Christmas cards to people you care about and appreciate is a simple act of rebellion against the impersonal bent that characterizes life in December 2020?
 Does it have to be this way?
 What do you think?

 Not holding back the tide,